MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/index.md

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE42hMy]

-## SharePoint Online Provisioning Service
+## SharePoint look book service
-Learning pathways can be provisioned from the SharePoint Online Provisioning Service.
+Learning pathways can be provisioned from the SharePoint look book service.
 When Microsoft 365 learning pathways is provisioned, organizations get a SharePoint Online communication site designed to be an out-of-the box training portal, along with a learning pathways Web part connected to an online catalog of training content.

 ![cg-provision.png](media/cg-provision.png)